burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 (2) But maybe pointers `a` and `b` never point or refer to the same memory location.

 Without any extra help, the compiler has serious problems deciding what the case is for function `f`.
-And by default, compiler assumes (1) case.
-Even though from compiler optimization perspective case (2) is far more favorable to deal with.
+And by default, the compiler assumes (1) case.
+Even though from a compiler optimization perspective case (2) is far more favorable to deal with.

-However, in C99 there is a way to make extra help for compiler an say that in fact we are in siutation (2), not (1); and specify pointers as `restrict` via the following syntax:
+However, in C99 there is a way to make extra help for the compiler an say that in fact, we are in situation (2), not (1); and specify pointers as `restrict` via the following syntax:
  ```cpp
 void f(int* restrict a, int* restrict b)
 {}
  ```
 C++ does not have such a keyword even up to C++20, but toolchains typically provide C++ extension via the `__restrict`  extension (it is supported in GCC, MSVC, CLANG with the same name).

 > The essence of `restrict` is described in [2,p.94], and here we repeat it shortly.
 Restrict means that within the scope in which such a pointer is defined, the pointer is the only way to access the object where the pointer is pointed.
 For function parameters in the form of pointers with `restrict,` means that within the function scope, pointers `a` and `b` always point to different memory locations.
 An essential aspect of the `restrict` pointer is that due to [2,p.95] and the formal definition of `restrict` from C99, it would have an effect if the use of pointed objects as LValues, i.e., memory in pointers are pointed is used for the *write*.
 In the case of using objects by `RValue`, the restriction does not impose any semantic restriction of memory not overlapping where pointed objects are located.
-And because reference really implemented as pointers in the level of ASM code-generation the same hold for references.
+And because references really implemented as pointers at the level of ASM code-generation the same holds for references.

 With aliasing in general there are several problems.

 To explore problems one way is to use the tool [OptView](https://github.com/OfekShilon/optview2) from Ofek Shilon.
-[OptView](https://github.com/OfekShilon/optview2) is in the process of merging to the LLVM master.
+[OptView](https://github.com/OfekShilon/optview2) is in the process of merging with the LLVM master.
 This tool is a step forward to dialog between the compiler and the person who creates the software.
 This section is based on the presentation [LLVM Optimization Remarks - Ofek Shilon - CppCon 2022](https://www.youtube.com/watch?v=qmEsx4MbKoc&t=2407s&ab_channel=CppCon) in which author presents [OptView](https://github.com/OfekShilon/optview2).

 ### Clobbered by Store or Load